pssc/ha-addon-lms/lms/README.md

-# Home Assistant Community Add-on: lms
+# Home Assistant Community Add-on: lms (Logitech Media Server)

 A complete and easy way to run the Logitech Media Server.